thestelllar/thestelllar_blog/_posts/2024-01-07-From-The-Vault.md

 <br><br>
 The first poem — The Endgame, is pretty close to my heart.
 It was my first attempt at poetry and one that made me realize that writing might just be my thing.
 I can’t take full credit for the poem.
 It was one of my seniors who helped me polish the initial draft.
 So, thanks for that!
 <br><br>
 The second poem — Ragnarok, was written sometime around February 2020.
-I remember how I used to take long walks in my campus in search of an <i>“inspiration”</i> tree.
+I recall taking long walks on my campus in search of an <i>“inspiration”</i> tree.
 It was fun <i>(and cold)</i>.
 <br>

 <h1>The Endgame</h1> <i> (from JAM 18 issue) </i>